fghaiati/uda-fg-cicd/README.md

 Evidence that Prometheus is monitoring memory, cpu and disk usage of EC2 instances.
 [SCREENSHOT11]

 Evidence that Prometheus and AlertManager send alerts when certain conditions exist in the EC2 instance.
 [SCREENSHOT12]

+### - 8 Sep Resumed work
+as the pipeline workflow/steps becoming more enritched the running on circle ci consumes countable time (~10 min) meanwhile would like to test just one or two steps where woring on coding it, i was commenting and un-commenting code however found usig parameters to decide on workflow is a better alternative

+added
+parameters:
+  action:
+    type: enum
+    enum: [release, astep]
+    default: release